maldil/RefactoringMiner/README.md

 Python extention of RefactoringMiner is developed by MalDil.

 # API usage guidelines
-Please note that Python-adapted RefactoringMiner uses Type inference to infer type information of program elements.
-We have already inferred the Type information of 1000 projects (for each commit) and uploaded it to [https://github.com/maldil/PythonTypeInformation](https://github.com/maldil/PythonTypeInformation).
-Please download the repository and update the variable `Configuration.PROJECT_REPO` with the Path to the repository.
-If the repository doesn't already have the Type Information of your project, you may use the steps mentioned in the [repository](https://github.com/maldil/PythonTypeInformation]) to infer type information.
+Please note that Python-adapted RefactoringMiner uses Type inference to infer type information of Python program elements.
+We have already inferred the Type information of 1000 Python projects (for each commit) and uploaded it to [https://github.com/maldil/PythonTypeInformation](https://github.com/maldil/PythonTypeInformation).
+Please download the repository and update the variable `Configuration.TYPE_REPOSITORY` with the Path to the repository.
+If the repository doesn't already have the Type information of your project, you may use the steps mentioned in the [repository](https://github.com/maldil/PythonTypeInformation]) to infer type information.
 ## With a locally cloned git repository
 RefactoringMiner can automatically detect refactorings in the entire history of git repositories, between specified commits or tags, or at specified commits.